-- Dress so that you can adapt to any room temperature. - Friends or relatives who accompany you to the test centre will not be permitted to wait in the test centre or be in contact with you while you are taking the test.
-Except for ETS Global and ETS-authorised observers, visitors are not allowed in the testing room while testing is in progress. - ID verification at the test centre may include thumb printing, photographing, video recording, signature comparison, or other forms of electronic ID or biometric confirmation.
+- Friends or relatives who accompany you to the test centre will not be permitted to wait in the test centre or be in contact with you while you are taking the test.
+Except for ETS-authorised observers, visitors are not allowed in the testing room while testing is in progress. - ID verification at the test centre may include thumb printing, photographing, video recording, signature comparison, or other forms of electronic ID or biometric confirmation.
 If you refuse to participate, you will not be permitted to test and you will forfeit the test fee.
 This is in addition to the requirement that you must present acceptable and valid ID. - Other than ID, personal items are not allowed in the testing room.
-Before the test, you will receive instructions from test centre staff regarding where to deposit items such as cell phones (unless taking the test by remote proctoring), digital or smart watches, handbags, and study materials.
+Before the test, you will receive instructions from test centre staff regarding where to deposit items such as cell phones, digital or smartwatches, handbags, and study materials.
 Storage space is limited, so plan accordingly.
 You will not have access to your personal items during the test or any unscheduled break. - Test centres assume no responsibility for candidates' personal belongings. - The test administrator will assign you a seat. - On occasion, weather conditions or other circumstances beyond the control of ETS or the test administrator may require a delayed start or the rescheduling of your test.
-In the event that a technical problem at the test centre makes it necessary to cancel your test session or if it is later determined that your scores could not be reported, you will be offered the opportunity to retest free of charge or receive a full refund of the original test fee. - No test taker will be admitted after test has begun. - Books, dictionaries, papers, notes, rulers, calculators, highlighters, watch alarms, mobile phones (unless taking the test by remote proctoring), listening, recording, scanning or photographic devices are not permitted in the test room or aids of any kind are not allowed in the testing room. - Using any aid in connection with the test, including pens, mechanical pencils, scan pens or other scanning devices, calculators, calculator or computing watches, analogue, digital or smart watches, books, pamphlets, notes, unauthorised scratch paper, rulers, highlighter pens, stereos or radios with headphones, cell phones, smart phones (unless taking the test by remote proctoring), watch alarms, stop watches, dictionaries, test preparation materials, translators, and any electronic, listening, recording, scanning or photographic devices is not permitted.
-Paper of any kind is not permitted in the testing room. - You must have the supervisor's permission to leave the testing room.
+In the event that a technical problem at the test centre makes it necessary to cancel your test session or if it is later determined that your scores could not be reported, your organisation will keep you informed when a futures session is planned. - No test taker will be admitted after test materials have been distributed. - No aid of any kind is allowed in the test room.
+The following personal items in particular are not allowed in the test room: books, dictionaries, scratch papers, notes, rulers, calculators, highlighters, digital or smartwatches, mobile phones, pens, pencil sharpeners, mechanical pencils, scan pens or other scanning devices, stereos or radios, headphones, test preparation materials, translators, listening, recording, photographic devices and any electronic devices. - You must have the supervisor's permission to leave the testing room.
 You may not leave the immediate testing area of the testing room or the test centre building during the test or during any unscheduled break.
-Any lost time cannot be made up. - There is no scheduled break during the TOEIC test.
+Any lost time cannot be made up. - There is no scheduled break during the TOEIC® test.
 If you must leave the testing room, you are required to give the supervisor your identification document(s) before you leave the room.
-You will not be permitted to make up the time you lose. - At the conclusion of the test, you will be presented with your online score.
-After reviewing your online score, you can raise your hand to notify a Test Centre Administrator you are ready to exit the testing room.
+You will not be permitted to make up the time you lose.